the-lab-guy/mylang/README.md

 	+ Duplicates the number at the top of the Stack, creating two identical entries.
 - `SWAP`
 	+ Exchanges the number on top of the Stack with the number immediately below it.
+- `ROT`
+	+ Moves the the third number in the Stack to the top of the Stack, effectively rotating the position of the top three numbers.
+	e.g. 1 2 3 <-- Top of Stack
+	after `ROT` becomes 2 3 1 <-- Top of Stack
 - `DROP`
 	+ Removes the number at the top of the Stack.